cometh-hq/keystore-sdk/README.md

 # Cometh Keystore SDK

-The Crosschain SDK is designed to facilitate cross-chain operations and interactions within dApps.
+The Keystore SDK is designed to facilitate cross-chain operations and interactions within dApps.

 ## Folder Architecture Overview